Srujith20/Glomeruli-Binary-Classifier/README.md

 ### Fine Tuned Training Evaluation Graphs

-- There is a possiblity of overfiiting as the dataset in consideration is much smaller than the MobileNetV2
+- There is a possibility of overfiting as the dataset in consideration is much smaller than the MobileNetV2
 <img width="713" alt="Screenshot 2024-02-07 at 8 17 50 PM" src="https://github.com/Srujith20/Glomeruli-Binary-Classifier/assets/66065988/0b6f78ae-4305-4985-a6fe-4d066a072f87">

 ## Testing and Evaluation